 Approach #1.
 Force the assembly to be a reference in the extension assembly itself.
 Since Xceed.Wpf.Toolkit.dll is only used from XAML markup, extension assembly will not have a reference to it.

 To force it to be a reference, types from this assembly have to be used from C#.
-Something as simple as: typeof(WatermarkTextBox) will do.
+Something as simple as: typeof(WatermarkTextBox)

 [MethodImpl(MethodImplOptions.NoOptimization | MethodImplOptions.NoInlining)]